-Travellers have the option to pay customs duty at a flat rate of 20% on goods acquired abroad or in any duty-free shop to expedite their passage through customs.
+Travellers have the option to pay Customs duty at a flat rate of 20% on goods acquired abroad or in any duty-free shop to expedite their passage through Customs.
 The total value of these additional goods, new or used, may not exceed R20 000 per person.
 Flat-rated goods are also exempted from payment of VAT.

-Note that this option can only be chosen if the total value of goods imported i.e. all consumables, duty-free allowances and the items to be assessed on the flat rate, do not exceed R25 000 in value.
+Note that this option can only be chosen if the total value of goods imported does not exceed R25 000 in value.
+This excludes consumable goods in excess of the quantities specified under duty-free allowances.